lekks/tin2dem/README.md

 # tin2dem
 Tool for fast rendering of TIN (Triangular Irregular Networks) surface in LandXML format into DEM (Digital Elevation Model) raster files in GeoTIFF format using OpenCL on CPU or GPU

-Current restriction - supports only 1 surface in file
 # Installation

 ## Requirements